SpikySabra/Kernel-Cactus/README.md

 `Kernel Cactus` is a C written framework to utilize advanced attacks on Windows OS while utilising CVE-2021-21551 (dbutil_2_3.sys).

+# Description
+Please Read our full [article](https://spikysabra.com) to further understand the ins and outs of all the offensive and defensive code in this repo.

 # Pre - Reqs
 In order for Kernel Cactus to work it is required that you will have Dbutil_2_3.sys installed and its service started. how to do so? its your choice really. anything from sc.exe to 3rd party driver loaders is good.